 - Create a popup signup form to appear upon entry to homepage or blog page.
 Have you ever clicked on an ad for a product or service from Facebook, and shortly after landing on their homepage, have a popup signup form appear with a deal for when you subscribe?
 It’s effective because you were already intrigued by the product.
 Getting a discount may make you even more likely to purchase it.
 According to one case study reported on by the Crazy Egg blog, popups drove 1375% more subscribers than one in the sidebar.

-- An exit-intent popup is a newer, and more stealth, way to attract subscribers.
+- An exit-intent popup is a newer, and more stealth, way to attract subscribers and grow your email list.
 It’s also more of a hail mary approach.
 The game is almost over and you’ve got one last shot.
 There are tools out there that create a popup signup form when a site visitor mouses over to leave your sight.
 If they’re already leaving, a last-ditch effort can be effective when done right.
 Don’t sound desperate, but consider why they’re leaving.
 They may not be ready to convert now, but some solid email campaigns down the road could change that.

 - Location.
 Location.
 Location.
 The placement on your site is everything.
 For signup forms, timing is everything.
-Consider each situation your site visitors may encounter it when creating to form.
+Consider each situation your site visitors may encounter them when creating forms.
 On your blog page, it may be after they’ve read most of the post and are into your content.
 It could be on your Contact page because they want to keep in touch with you and have a dialogue.
 Put yourself in the customer’s shoes and don’t forget to consider mobile readers.

 Equally as important to how and when someone encounters one of your signup forms is what they say.

 - Carry your voice through to your signup forms.
 Your email communications will go a long way to carrying your brand voice through all your engagements with your subscribers, but it starts with the signup form.
 Here’s one on the Benchmark Blog that we use: